 • Furniture arranged to reduce service barriers

-Having a national minimum standard for accessibility makes it easier to remain ADA-compliant and guarantees that people with disabilities have equal opportunities.
+Requiring a national minimum standard for accessibility makes it easier to guarantee that people with disabilities have equal opportunities.

 Exterior Accessibility Modifications for a Home

-Exterior home modifications enable seniors and people with limited mobility to navigate their homes safely and independently.
-Here are a few exterior changes to help make your home more accessible.
+Exterior home modifications enable people with limited mobility to navigate their homes safely and independently.
+Here are a few exterior changes that can help make your home more accessible.

 • Handrails: ADA-compliant handrails help improve safety while entering or exiting the home.